Industry Marketing

 Control Less keyword and landing page control More control over keywords, ads, pages and negatives

-Trust layer Google Verified badge where applicable Trust comes from ad, page, reviews and profile
+Trust layer Google Verified badge where applicable Trust comes from supportable claims, the page, reviews and business profile

 Best use High-intent local demand where lead quality is acceptable Service-specific intent, storm campaigns, brand, commercial terms and controlled testing

-Google's Local Services Ads page lists roofing among eligible home services and states that Local Services Ads help local businesses appear in local search while charging when potential customers get in touch.
-That makes LSA a natural channel to evaluate for roofers in supported markets.
-It still needs management: service categories, service areas, profile quality, reviews, lead review and intake discipline can change the economics.
+Google's Local Services Ads page lists roofing among eligible home services and describes a pay-per-lead model.
+That makes LSA a relevant channel to evaluate for roofers in supported markets.
+Eligibility, screening and lead types vary by category and location.
+The campaign still needs management: service categories, service areas, profile quality, reviews, lead review and intake discipline can change the economics.

 Search campaigns remain important because they provide more control.
 A contractor may need separate campaigns for: